sirhair/calebspitch/readme.md

 We are using gulp, browsersync, [compass](http://compass-style.org/) (for sass), and jshint (for javascript debugging).

+###IMPORTANT
+Make sure your wordpress install is in a directory called "capstone" or browsersync won't work (unless you modify the config locally).

+When you create a Theme folder name it "calebspitch"

 ##Setting up dev package

 Dev package is a theme for WordPress
 We're using [SublimeText 3](http://www.sublimetext.com/3), if you are using another code editor, I can't help configure it.

-####IMPORTANT
-Make sure your wordpress install is in a directory called "capstone" or browsersync won't work (unless you modify the config locally)
-When you create a Theme folder name it "calebspitch"

 ##WP DATABASE SYNCING
 All team members will need to ensure that their local wordpress installations USE THE SAME TABLE PREFIX.